 Let’s check out some of these “in-process” resto photos.

-We’re planning on a late spring 2020 debut of the car – either in Florida or Texas Jack’s home state.
+We’re looking forward to finished car and its debut – either in Florida or Texas Jack’s home state.
 Either way, it will be great to see this car completed, back on the road and a feature car at the automobile museum that is part of the Motorsport Ranch.

 Go get ’em Jack and JR’s Speedshop.
 We’ll be with you every step of the way.